The Bear season 4: Music

-Britain's Far Out Magazine applauded the use of music in season four, which "continued [The Bears] great run of impeccable songs, but this time leaned in on itself to deliver the emotional punch, using recurring and revitalized songs to make its point.
-'I Got You Babe' features twice and showcases the energy of the season as the crew...begin to gel, listen to one another, and, in general, find love and comfort.
-Love songs, all from the alternative space, litter the soundtrack: Cher, the Ramones, Elton John, and more."
+"Fast Slow Disco," a remix of a St. Vincent song, was used in the season 4 trailer.
+Britain's Far Out Magazine applauded the use of music in season 4, which "continued [The Bears] great run of impeccable songs, but this time leaned in on itself to deliver the emotional punch, using recurring and revitalized songs to make its point...Love songs, all from the alternative space, litter the soundtrack: Cher, the Ramones, Elton John, and more."
+Time Out noted that the Ronettes had the most songs featured in season 4: "The group's vocal harmonies are sprinkled over three episodes, featuring their quintessential hits 'Baby, I Love You', '(The Best Part of) Breakin' Up' and 'Walking in the Rain'."